 I’ve had this one for over 2 years.
 It’s taken many spills and survived them all.
 The great thing about the 64 oz is that it also ensure you’re drinking plenty of water throughout the day.
 Yes it’s a little pricey, but if you’re buying water bottles at $1 a piece, it pays for itself in a little over a month 💰 I love Klean Kanteen because of their mission, but there are lots of other options out there!

-Just say NO!
+Just say, “No thank you.”
 This one is a doozy.
 Plastic bags get handed out like hot cakes.
 “Oh you’re buying ONE item, here are 2 plastic bags to go with it..” (said every bodega in NYC 😆)

 The solution is simple: BYOB (bring your own bag) and be on the ready to say “No thanks!” the next time someone tries to hand you a plastic bag (over and over)